ajwills72/rminr/docs/README.md

 Thanks to the following people for their feedback and advice on these materials:

-Jackie Andrade, Eleanor Andrade May,
-Patric Bach, Dale Barr, Chris Berry,
+Jackie Andrade, Eleanor Andrade May, Martyn Atkins, Patric Bach, Dale Barr, Chris Berry,
 Laura Charlton,
 Lisa DeBruine,